-The Master Mystifier|
+|The Master Mystifier|

->

-> In October of 1926, while performing in Montreal, Canada, Houdini was punched in his dressing room by a 30-year-old McGill University student named J. Gordon Whitehead.
-Whitehead, who may have been mentally unbalanced due to a plate in his head, struck the magician several times in the stomach.
+In October of 1926, while performing in Montreal, Canada, Houdini was punched in his dressing room by a 30-year-old McGill University student named J. Gordon Whitehead.
+Believing a boast that Houdini could withstand a blow to the stomach, Whitehead struck the magician several times before he was ready.
 Houdini ignored the pain and increasing fever and pushed on to his next engagement at the Garrick Theater in Detroit.
 After struggling through a performance with a 104 degree temperature, Houdini gave into doctor's orders and was rushed to Grace Hospital.

->

-> Only after Houdini was operated on was it discovered that he had been suffering from appendicitis, and that his appendix had ruptured -- most likely while on the train to Detroit.
+Only after Houdini was operated on was it discovered that he had been suffering from appendicitis, and that his appendix had ruptured -- most likely while on the train to Detroit.
 Peritonitis had set in.
 A second operation and an experimental serum failed to save him.
 Harry Houdini died at 1:26 pm on Halloween, 1926.
-His last words were said to have been, "I’m tired of fighting.
+His last words were said to have been, "I’m tired of fighting."